Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > HRPP Resources for Researchers

 - The researcher will obtain a data set available from a Federal or State agency and will enter into an agreement with the data provider that includes language that a) the data provided to the researcher does not contain any identifiers, including those specified under the HIPAA Privacy Rule; b) if the data are coded, the data provider will not release a link to the code to the researcher; and c) the researcher receiving the data set must agree to not attempt to re-identify any person from whom the data were derived.

+For examples of the types of secondary datasets that do not require prior IRB approval see the List of Approved De-identified Publicly Available Datasets.
 Any questions regarding whether a data set meets these requirements should be referred to the IRB Office that would be expected to review the use of the data if the project qualifies as research involving human subjects.
-See, List of Approved Datasets, http://my.gradsch.wisc.edu/hrpp/10280.htm for examples of the types of secondary datasets that do not require prior IRB approval.